oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 are not blinded, but contain disclosable claims.
 This limitation needs to be taken into account by Issuers when creating the structure of the SD-JWT.

+## Selectively-Disclosable Validity Claims {#sd-validity-claims}

+Claims controlling the validity of the SD-JWT, such as `nbf`, `iat`, and `exp`, are usually included in plaintext in the SD-JWT payload, but MAY be selectively disclosable instead.
+In this case, however, it is up to the Holder to release the claims to the Verifier.
+A malicious Holder may try to hide, for example, an expiration time (`exp`) in order to get a Verifier that "fails open" to accept an expired SD-JWT.

+Verifiers therefore MUST ensure that all claims they deem necessary for checking the validity of the SD-JWT are present (or disclosed, respectively) before checking the validity and accepting the SD-JWT.
+This is implemented in the last step of the verification defined in (#sd_jwt_verification).

+The precise set of required validity claims will typically be defined by ecosystem rules or the credential format and MAY include claims other than `nbf`, `iat`, and `exp`.

 ## Issuer Signature Key Distribution and Rotation {#issuer_signature_key_distribution}